List of Gran Torino characters: Thao Vang Lor

-Thao Vang Lor (portrayed by Bee Vang) is a young Hmong American man who is coerced by a Hmong gang to attempt to steal Walt Kowalski's Gran Torino.
+Thao Vang Lor (portrayed by Bee Vang) is a Hmong American teenager who is coerced by a Hmong gang to attempt to steal Walt Kowalski's Gran Torino.
 Walt often calls Thao "Toad."
 With no father in the family, he is expected to be the man of the house, but he lacks direction and initially does chores at the direction of his sister Sue.
 Thao is soon coerced into joining the Hmong gang by his gangster cousins.
 After Thao clumsily attempts to steal Walt's car as part of his forced gang initiation, he returns home instead of fleeing with the gang.
 After confessing the attempted crime to his family, Thao's mother and sister bring him to Walt to apologize and make amends to the community as Walt's servant.
 Walt also sees Thao helping an elderly neighbor with her groceries after she is ignored by several Asian kids that pass by.
 Through Walt, he learns how to do construction work and labor, and how to act like a man, even getting help in his romantic pursuit of Youa.
 Initially perceived as a coward by Walt, their growing relationship gradually changes the older man's impression of Thao, with Walt ultimately entrusting the Ford Gran Torino to Thao.

 Tania Modleski, author of "Clint Eastwood and Male Weepies," says that Thao is "pacific by nature."
 Jeff Baenen of the Associated Press said that Thao was "weak-willed."
 Louisa Schein and Va-Megn Thoj, authors of "Beyond Gran Torino’s Guns: Hmong Cultural Warriors Performing Genders", said that when Walt masculinizes Thao, he "liberat[es] him from the effeminacy apparently imposed on him by his domineering mother and sister (and implicitly his race)."